l3af-project/l3afd/docs/CONTRIBUTING.md

 for the requested information and if there is no response, the issue will be closed.
 If this happens, please reopen the issue if you do get a repro and provide the requested information.

+If you found a security issue, please do not open a GitHub Issue, and instead [email](main@lists.l3af.io) it in detail.

 ### Submitting a patch that fixes a bug

 Fork the repo and make your changes.
 Then open a new GitHub pull request with the patch.

 * Ensure the PR description clearly describes the problem and solution.
 Include the relevant issue number if applicable.

 ## Guidelines for pull Requests